On-farm Emergency Water Infrastructure Rebate Scheme

 - a property owner, share farmer or lease holder

-- in the grazing industry.
+- in the grazing or horticulture industries.

-Your new infrastructure must:
+Your new infrastructure must be:

-Your expenses must relate to:
+Eligible expenses for primary producers must relate to:

 - buying and installing